The integral closure of a primary ideal is not always primary: Acknowledgements

 \section{Acknowledgements}

 We would like to express our great thanks to Prof. Huneke and Prof. Swanson for the discussion on the latest state-of-the-art for the counterexample in primary ideals regarding the question from Krull.
+We also would like to thank Prof. Adam Parusiński for pointing out that Briançon and Speder's example concerns equisingularity of set germs at the origin.
 This work was started during the summer seminar \emph{Singularities of Differentiable} \emph{Maps} at Shenzhen University in July 2021.
 Lihong Zhi is supported by the National Key Research Project of China 2018YFA0306702 and the National Natural Science Foundation of China 12071467.